TonichaB/Predictive-Analytics-PP5/README.md

   - Sale prices are not included, which will require modeling to predict.

 The differences in structure and size between the datasets are addressed during the data cleaning and integration steps of the project.
 Copies of the datasets are saved in the project directory `outputs/datasets/raw` for reproducibility and future reference.

+After the data cleaning stage:
+- All missing values were handled using appropriate imputation methods.
+- Variables with high percentages of missing values (e.g., `WoodDeckSF`) were dropped due to their limited contribution to analysis.
+- Duplicate rows and inconsistencies were removed, ensuring data integrity.
+- Data types were standardized for seamless processing.

+The cleaned datasets are saved in the `outputs/datasets/processed/cleaned/` directory.

 ## Business Requirements